-Understanding how your plants grow really is a key part of gardening.
-It’s easy to forget that certain plants are going to grow tall while others are going to grow all over the ground.
+Understanding how your plants grow is a crucial part of gardening.
+It’s easy to forget that certain plants will grow tall while others are going to grow all over the ground.

-Before you plant your garden, you will need to map out the hours of sunlight the spot receives so that you know whether to plant vegetables that need full or partial sun there.
+Before you plant your garden, you will need to map out the hours of sunlight the spot receives to know whether to grow vegetables that need full or partial sun there.

-But sometimes, you’ll pick a spot that gets plenty of natural sunlight, and accidentally sabotage your crops by planting the vegetables that tower over the smaller ones and block out the sun they need.
+But sometimes, you’ll pick a spot that gets plenty of natural sunlight and accidentally sabotage your crops by planting the vegetables that tower over the smaller ones and block out the sun they need.

 Whenever you plan your crops, you have to look at the back of the seed pack to see how big each plant will grow.
 It also might be a determining factor to see how fast they will grow.

-You might have a plant that grows tall, but takes longer to grow, and a smaller plant that goes to maturity and is ready to harvest before the shaded area is even a problem.
+You might have a plant that grows tall but takes longer to grow and a smaller plant that goes to maturity and is ready to harvest before the shaded area is even a problem.

-When you arrange your vegetable garden, make sure each plant has enough sun to allow for photosynthesis.
+When you arrange your vegetable garden, make sure each plant has enough sun to allow photosynthesis.
 The plants should be able to soak up 6-8 hours of full sun per day.

 Sunlight Is Key

 This should be clearly stated on the seeds that you purchase.
-For example, if you’re looking to grow tomatoes, it will most likely say that it needs full sun to thrive.
+For example, if you’re looking to grow tomatoes, it will likely say that it needs full sun to thrive.

 Some vegetables will require less, such as partial or low sunlight.
-Partial sun would be 4-6 hours per day and lower sun would be 1-4 hours per day.
+The partial sun would be 4-6 hours per day, and the lower sun would be 1-4 hours per day.
 I

 To estimate how much sun a spot gets in the area where you plan on growing food, you’ll want to track the sunlight to see how much it provides.
 The sun rises in the east and sets in the west.